cardano-foundation/CIPs/CIP-DappConnector/CIP-dapp-connector.md

 ## Full API

 Upon successful connection via `cardano_request_read_access()`, a javascript object named `cardano` is injected with the following methods.
-All read-only methods (all but the signing functionality) should not require any as the user has already consented to the dApp reading information about the wallet's state when they agreed to `cardano_request_read_access()`.
+All read-only methods (all but the signing functionality) should not require any user interaction as the user has already consented to the dApp reading information about the wallet's state when they agreed to `cardano_request_read_access()`.
 The remaining methods `cardano.sign_tx()`, `cardano.sign_tx_input()`, `cardano.sign_data()` must request the user's consent in an informative way for each and every API call in order to maintain security.

 The API chosen here is for the minimum API necessary for dApp <-> Wallet interactions without convenience functions that don't strictly need the wallet's state to work.
 The API here is for now also only designed for Shelley's Mary hardfork and thus has NFT support.
 When Alonzo is released with Plutus support this API will have to be extended.